Can HOA Put a Lien on Your House in Texas? Understanding What You Need to Know

 1. Issuing a Lien Notice

 The enforcement process begins with the HOA issuing a lien notice to the homeowner.
 This document serves as formal notification of overdue payments and details the amount owed, including any late fees or penalties.
-Homeowners should take this notice seriously as it initiates the legal process.
+Homeowners should take this notice seriously as it initiates the legal process, which may eventually involve a collection agency if dues remain unpaid.

 2. Default & Intent to Accelerate Notice